 Over the years, you might have built a very good content repository on your blog and marketing presentations that either lies on the hard drive or a cloud storage platform.
-Every month, we spend time with the content generators to create the content that is useful as well as to stay in sync with the current timeline.
+Every month, marketers spend time with a good content writing company to create the content that is useful as well as to stay in sync with the current timeline.
 But after a few months, the content usually dies a slow death.

 Polishing the old content and wrapping it in a shining gift paper does help in garnering fresh set of eyeballs.
 You can even resize and restructure the existing content to make it look very attractive, purposeful and relevant to current times.

 Over the period of years, the social network has grown tremendously.
 Just like the audience changes from platform to platform; the format of the content too becomes platform dependent.
 For example, the restriction of using 280 characters on Twitter, Pinterest talks about having a visual directory and emphasis on sharing images, and so on.

 Users on different platforms also have a tendency to embrace content which is more relevant to them.
 Let’s take a classic example of LinkedIn.
 The users on LinkedIn will accept data related to career productivity, business opportunities, and work related stuff (nothing about personal or casual themes).
 So if you have a B2B blog on your website, why not refurbish it on LinkedIn?
 You can also convert the data on the B2B blog to a Pinterest image.